Wavelet field decomposition and UV `opaqueness': A more general formulation

-Though still wavelet-inspired, this procedure does away with the need of having the full machinery of a $d$-dimensional MRA.
+Though still wavelet-inspired, the procedure in this section does away with the need of having the full machinery of a $d$-dimensional MRA.
 The advantage of this is that manifest global $SO(d)$ invariance can be incorporated at the outset.
 Furthermore, we can, in particular, demand exponential fall-off of interaction vertices in momentum space along the Euclidean direction.
 This is satisfied, e.g., by (\ref{gsigmaFT}), (\ref{cgsigma-n}).
 UV finiteness and perturbative unitarity obtain exactly as before.
 The resulting Feynman rules are of the type also encountered in string field theory.